 educate

-assessment/issue identification
+assess and identify issues impacting Nevada County families

 encourage collaborative efforts

-Partnership shall be open to all individuals desiring to promote the mission and goals of CSN.
-Partners are requested and encouraged to participate in and support CSN-sponsored events.
-Partnership is established by attending monthly Partner meetings.

 CSN staff will continuously update the partnership list after each Partner meeting for email purposes.
 In the event that a Partner has not actively participated or made a contribution to the Network for a period of one year, that individual may be considered inactive.

-The Network welcomes the interest and support of others who may be on a mailing list without being Partners.

-Organizations wishing to become CSN Partners may submit a letter of request to the CSN-CAPC Board for consideration.
+An organization or individual wishing to become a CSN Partner may submit a request to the CSN-CAPC Board for consideration via web form on the csnnc.org Partner page, indicating desire to support and promote CSN’s Vision, Mission, and Goals.
+For an organization, the request must be made by a person authorized to do so.

 CSN-CAPC Board